icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

 }
 ```

-If you use Microsoft's DI container, you can install this middleware with the `UseMiddleware` extension method:
+If you use Microsoft's DI container, you can install this middleware with a `UseMiddleware` extension method:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;